svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/get-started.md

     "agent_ui_port": "7861"
 }
 ```
-#### 3. Run Setup for Instance #2
+3. Run Setup for Instance #2

 ```bash
 source setup.sh --setup
 ```

-> __**NOTE**__ : Keep `agent_backend_port` and `agent_ui_port` values empty to use random ephemeral ports and avoid port conflicts.
+> **Note**: Keep the `agent_backend_port` and `agent_ui_port` values empty to use random ephemeral ports and avoid port conflicts.

 Ensure each instance has their `deployment_instance.json` updated with:
 - A unique value for `name` field
 - Unique latitude and longitude co-ordinates
-- Different `agent_backend_port` and `agent_ui_port` values to avoid port conflicts (optional — if not specified, an ephemeral port is picked automatically)
+- Different `agent_backend_port` and `agent_ui_port` values to avoid port conflicts.
+This is optional.
+If not specified, an ephemeral port is picked automatically.

-### Deploying more instances
+### Deploying More Instances

-There are functionally no limits on number of instances which you can spin-up to simulate multi-node setup using the provided script.
-However, the machine on which the multiple deployment is being done, will likely start throttling these instances if resource limits are reached.
+There are functionally no limits on the number of instances that you can spin up to simulate a multi-node setup using the provided script.
+However, the machine on which the multiple deployments are deployed to, will likely start throttling these instances if resource limits are reached.
 Hence, deploy new instances only if you have the required resource bandwidth.

-To spin-up more instances - say `n number of new instances`, repeat the steps mentioned to [Setting up Instance #2](#setting-up-instance-2), by changing to a new directory `n` times.
+To spin-up more instances - say `n number of new instances`, repeat the steps mentioned in [Setting up Instance #2](#setting-up-instance-2), by changing to a new directory `n` times.

 ## Advanced Environment Configuration

-For advanced users who need more control over the configuration, following environment variables can be configured before running the setup script to override the default behaviour.
+For advanced users who need more control over the configuration, you can configure the following environment variables before running the setup script to override the default behaviour:

 ```bash
 # Set log level to debug to help in debugging issues, default value is info